 If either of these conditions applies, you must re-certify your current residency status by submitting a PERS Residency Status Certification form.
-PERS must receive your residency certification by December 15 in any calendar year to ensure the "tax remedy" will be included in your benefit payments in the upcoming year.
+PERS must receive your residency certification by December 13 in 2019 to ensure the "tax remedy" will be included in your benefit payments in the upcoming year.

 - When is my residency status update effective?

 Residency certification updates submitted during a calendar year become effective January 1 of the following year.

 - Why does the "tax remedy" exist?
 What changes have been made by the Legislature?

 Until the late 1980s, PERS benefit payments were exempt from state income taxes, while federal retirement benefits were partially exempt.
 A 1989 federal Supreme Court ruling directed that states must tax federal and state retirement benefits in the